Magickbase/WIPs/rfc/0046-walletconnect-namespaces/0046-walletconnect-namespaces.md

 Created: 2022-08-08
 ---

-# WalletConnect Namepsaces Protocol
+# WalletConnect Namespaces Protocol

 ## Abstract

-This RFC describes a namepsaces protocol which is a standardized object defined by the [Chain Agnostic Improvement Proposal (CAIP)](https://github.com/ChainAgnostic/CAIPs) that ensures a common industry standard for chain agnostic purposes.
+This RFC describes a namespaces protocol which is a standardized object defined by the [Chain Agnostic Improvement Proposal (CAIP)](https://github.com/ChainAgnostic/CAIPs) that ensures a common industry standard for chain agnostic purposes.

 ## Motivation

 WalletConnect is an open-source protocol that enables secure and seamless communication between decentralized applications (dApps) and wallets on various blockchains.
 By establishing a remote connection using end-to-end encryption, WalletConnect allows users to interact with dApps through their preferred wallet without exposing their private keys.

-User will encounter two namespaces: the proposal namespace and the session namespace when connects wallets and dapps.Upon approval, the wallet will then send a session namespace which includes all of the chains, methods, and events it has approved.
+User will encounter two namespaces: the proposal namespace and the session namespace when connects wallets and dapps.
+Upon approval, the wallet will then send a session namespace which includes all of the chains, methods, and events it has approved.

 ## Specification